handsontable/hyperformula/docs/guide/advanced-usage.md

     ['12', '127']
 ];

-// in a cell A1 a formula checks which team is a winning one
+// in cell A1 a formula checks which team is the winning one
 // in cells A2 and A3 formulas calculate the average score of players const formulas = [
     ['=IF(Formulas!A2>Formulas!A3,"TeamA","TeamB")'],